SJbrou/stanbrouwer/_posts/2025-04-10-scraping-werkenvoornederland.md

 description: "Scraping WerkenvoorNederland.nl to analyse job vacancies "
 date: 2025-04-10 19:00:00
 tags: ["Projects"]
-background: '/assets/img/posts/scraping_nws_output.png'
+background: '/assets/img/posts/werkenvoornederland.png'
 ---

-As I'm nearing my graduating, I'm entering the job market and entertained the idea of working for the Dutch government.
+As I'm graduating and entering the job market, I entertain the idea of working for the Dutch government.
-I was looking through the job vacancies on [werkenvoornederland.nl](https://werkenvoornederland.nl/) and wanted to filter on some specific criteria.
-Also, I'm curious about the differences in compensation and benefits between departments, and thought it would be intresting to combine the data into a single dataset.
+While looking through the job vacancies on [werkenvoornederland.nl](https://werkenvoornederland.nl/) I wanted to filter on more specific criteria, and was curios about the trends and requirements for different departments.
+I figured it would be helpfull for my search to scrape the site, and intresting to get a better overview of the job market.

-I decided to scrape the site to get the data I wanted, and am still working on automating the process so the daily updated data will be available for download from my site.
+The scraped data is published [here](https://docs.google.com/spreadsheets/d/14fKTAu_SwgT8mrjDrPWaolr0E-JWrLnj6fOTXPXyh2I/edit?usp=sharing) (google sheets).
+Last update 11 April 2025.
+Below is the code I used to scrape the data if you want to try it yourself.

-Data will be made available when I set up automation.
-I'm wondering if it is better to do this within github actions and automatically push to my page, or set up a cron job on my raspberry pi, and publish new entries to a google sheets.
+I'm still working on automating the process with a github action or cron job on my raspberry pi so I can update the data daily.

-If you want to access the data, please reach out to me!
+While I have little ethical objections to scraping the site, I do have concerns about automating the application process.
+Spinning up a selenium project with an AI model to send out personalized applications for each vacancy doesn't seem like too hard, but I prefer having to keep some thought into the applications for now.

 # Fetch all vacancies URLs